neithere/argh/docs/tutorial.rst

 .. note::

     If you return a string, it is printed as is.
 A list or tuple is iterated and printed line by line.
-This is how :func:`dispatcher <argh.dispatch>` works.
+This is how :func:`dispatcher
+    <argh.helpers.dispatch>` works.

 This is fine, but what about non-linear code with if/else, exceptions and interactive promts?
 Well, you don't need to manage the stack of results within